 Notice how two different visitors can have very distinct experiences on the same Page.
 By prioritizing Audiences in Multi-Threaded Campaigns, you’ll be planning personalization that maximizes impact and reach.

 After prioritizing the Audiences for each Campaign, and reviewing all Audience combinations, it's time to build your Campaigns.
 Let’s see how that works, using the last Right Tile Campaign as an example.

 When you set up a Campaign, add all Audiences you've selected and prioritize them.
 Below, we add four Audiences by order of importance, and leave the others out.

 Click the “+” icon to add an Audience.
 Drag-and-drop the triple bar icon to reorder them.

 After you create the Campaign, design an Experience for each Audience.
-The order of Experiences matches your prioritized Audience list, with the addition of an “Everyone Else” Experience that's shown to visitors who don't qualify for any of the chosen Audiences.
+The order of Experiences matches your prioritized Audience list.

 Follow the same process for each of the Campaigns in your Multi-threaded Campaign strategy for the Page.

 Congratulations!
 You've delivered granular, personalized Experiences that strategically target the motivations and behaviors of different types of visitors to your site.

 Learn more personalization strategy essentials.